 For example, you might be better off with something like a grantor retained annuity trust or GRAT instead.
 With this type of trust, the transfer of assets is also irrevocable.
 But you can use a grantor retained annuity trust to make financial gifts to family members, while passing on assets to beneficiaries tax-free.
 This type of trust could be a better fit if you want to create a legacy of wealth for your children or grandchildren while potentially reaping significant estate tax savings and gift tax savings.

 Grantor retained income trusts can serve a specialized purpose as part of your estate plan.
 But whether you need one can depend on a variety of factors, including the other working parts of your financial plan.
 But if you can utilize one in your estate successfully, you could realize substantial tax savings.

 Tips on Estate Planning

 - Consider talking to your financial advisor in more detail about how a GRIT works and how it can be used in an estate plan.
 If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors in your local area.
+SmartAsset’s financial advisor matching tool can help you connect with professional advisors iwho serve your area.
 It takes just a few minutes to get your personalized advisor recommendations online.
 If you’re ready, get started now.

 - Trusts are just one way to manage taxes and it’s important to consider other options as you invest and grow wealth.
 Making sure you have the right asset location, for example, is important for maintaining tax efficiency in your portfolio if you have a mix of both tax-advantaged and taxable accounts.
 Activities like tax loss harvesting can also help to minimize the amount of taxes you’ll owe on your investment gains each year.